harveybc/preprocessor/README.md

 ## Data-Trimmer

 The data-trimmer is implemented in the DataTrimmer class, it has methods for loading a dataset trimming it an producing an  output, please see [test_data_trimmer], tests 1 to 3.
+By default it performs auto-trimming, but it can be done manually by using the --no_auto_trim option.

 ### Command-Line Execution